Erasmus code: PL WROCLAW01

 - 450 Euro - Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, North Macedonia, Romania, Serbia, Slovakia, Slovenia, Turkey

-The total Erasmus grant for a given mobility is related to the duration of the semester and examination period at the foreign university.
-For this reason students going to the same country may receive different grants.
+The total Erasmus grant for mobility is related to the duration of the semester and examination period at the foreign university.
+For this reason, students going to the same country may receive different grants.

-The payment will be made on the condition that you sign the Student Agreement, where the study period at the foreign university is indicated, before the mobility.
+The payment will be made on the condition that you sign the financial agreement, where the study period at the foreign university is indicated, before the mobility.

-According to the principle adopted at the University of Wrocław funds are allocated for a maximum period of 9 months, and according to the general principles the mobility cannot be shorter than 3 months.
+According to the principle adopted at the University of Wrocław funds are allocated for a maximum period of 5 months (by one semester mibilities) and for a maximum of 10 months (by two semester mobilities), and according to the general principles the mobility cannot be shorter than 2 months.

 Scholarship for Students With Special Needs